 I have a large collection of 110 slides in obsolete trays, which can only be projected in one obsolete projector for which neither replacement bulbs nor repairs are readily available.
 My Pocket Instamatic 60 camera became completely useless more than two decades ago, when its battery died and could not be replaced.
 But there really is no reason to use it.
 A 35mm point-and-shoot was more versatile, yielded far better image quality, and wasn’t much larger or heavier.
 And a modern “shirt pocket” compact digital camera is even smaller and lighter than a Pocket Instamatic, which was too long to fit in a shirt pocket.

 APS probably passed into the “legacy technology” category in 2002.
 Each December, Popular Photography magazine includes an annual “Top Cameras” guide that’s a pretty good cross-section of the current market.
 The last time any APS camera appeared there was in 2001.
 APS SLRs are no longer made, and the small digital camera has completely replaced the APS (and 35mm) point-and-shoot.

 Left: Kodak Pocket Instamatic 60 (1972), the top-of-the-line Pocket Instamatic.
 Right: Canon Powershot S100 (2011), an “advanced” shirt-pocket digital camera.

 The Pocket Instamatic measures 143 x 54 x 27mm and weighs 269 grams, including film and proprietary alkaline or mercury “K” battery (no longer available).
 Its list price was $128 in 1972, equivalent to $688 in 2011.
 It’s too long to fit in a shirt pocket.
 It can fit in a trouser pocket, or in a backpack or purse, but the lack of a lens cover means it requires a case in practice.
-(The lens is recessed behind a glass window at the center of the front of the camera.)
+(The lens is recessed behind a rectangular glass window at the center of the front of the camera.)
 When I used this camera in the 1970s I carried it in a fake-leather case clipped on my belt, much as one might wear a cellphone today.
-The less-expensive Pocket Instamatics had sliding lens covers and were somewhat shorter, which made them actually practical to carry in your pocket.
+The less-expensive Pocket Instamatics had sliding lens covers and were somewhat shorter, which made them more practical to carry in a pocket.